URGENT ALERT

 What is Project HOPE’s response?

-In the coming days, Project HOPE will conduct comprehensive health and humanitarian needs assessments in the Mount Lebanon and North governorates.
 We remain committed to coordinating closely with key local actors to streamline efforts, share information effectively, and avoid duplication of humanitarian responses.
-Project HOPE continues to call for an immediate ceasefire and an end to the violence in order to protect civilians and enable uninterrupted access to critical health and humanitarian aid.
+Project HOPE continues to call for an end to the violence throughout the Middle East in order to protect civilians and enable uninterrupted access to critical health and humanitarian aid.

 What are the greatest health needs in Lebanon?